lakshya8066/katacoda-scenarios/quiz1/step1.md

  Check version: `minikube version`{{execute}}

  It should be `v1.25.1` now

+ We can start minikube now:

  `minikube start --force --nodes 2 --driver=docker`{{execute}}

+  This may take some time to start.

 Output when a cluster is created:
 ```